mohammadreza-ashouri/ACCROLLUP/README.md

-# ACCRO : L2 Rollup for scalable token transfers for the EVM ecosystem
+# Accro : L2 Rollup for Scalable Token Transfers for the EVM Ecosystem